Maternity leave: an introduction

-Before you go on maternity leave, you are entitled to paid time off during working hours to attend antenatal appointments, such as medical examinations and relaxation classes, if advised by a registered medical practitioner, registered midwife or registered nurse.
+Before you go on maternity leave, you are entitled to paid time off during working hours to attend antenatal appointments, such as medical appointments or parenting classes (including travelling to and from the appointments), if advised by a registered medical practitioner, registered midwife or registered nurse.

-As of October 2014 fathers are entitled to 2 days off to attend antenatal appointments.
+A partner (the baby’s father or the mother’s spouse, civil partner or partner in an enduring relationship, or the parents of a child in a qualifying surrogacy arrangement) is entitled to time off work to attend two antenatal appointments.
 The basic entitlement is to unpaid leave but your employer may well allow paid leave for these appointments.

-Employees should notify their employer of the appointment and, if asked, provide proof of pregnancy (such as the MAT B1 form) and proof of the appointment.
+Employees should notify their employer of the appointment and may need to provide proof of the appointment such as an appointment card.

 If you are an agency worker you are also entitled to paid time off for antenatal appointments, provided that you have worked in the same role with the same hirer for 12 continuous calendar weeks, during one or more assignments.